fish-shell/fish-shell/doc_src/cmds/functions.rst

 If any non-option parameters are given, the definition of the specified functions are printed.

-Automatically loaded functions cannot be removed using ``functions -e``.
-Either remove the definition file or change the $fish_function_path variable to remove autoloaded functions.

 Copying a function using ``-c`` copies only the body of the function, and does not attach any event notifications from the original function.

 Only one function's description can be changed in a single invocation of ``functions -d``.